caichengyi/SMM/readme.md

 Visual Reprogramming, Pre-trained Models, Approximation Error, Machine Learning

 **Abstract:**
-*Visual reprogramming* (VR) aims to re-purpose a pre-trained model (e.g., a classifier on ImageNet) to target tasks (e.g., medical data prediction) by learning a *small-scale pattern* added into input images instead of tuning considerable parameters within the model.
+*Visual reprogramming* (VR) is a prompting technique that aims to re-purpose a pre-trained model (e.g., a classifier on ImageNet) to target tasks (e.g., medical data prediction) by learning a *small-scale pattern* added into input images instead of tuning considerable parameters within the model.
 The location of the pattern within input samples is usually determined by a pre-defined mask *shared across all samples*.
 In this paper, we show that the shared mask potentially limits VR's generalization and increases its approximation error due to the lack of sample-level adaptation.
 Motivated by this finding, we design a new framework for VR called *sample-specific multi-channel masks* (SMM).